jwaresoft/podboi/README.md

 # podboi

-A simple cli for bulk downloading entire podcast feeds.
-Podboi also adds episode art and description as Id3 tags.
+A simple cli for bulk downloading entire podcast feeds.  ~~Podboi also adds episode art and description as Id3 tags~~ (in progress).

+I wrote this for myself and thought I would share in the event anyone else finds it useful

 ## Install